-Our business and affairs are managed by and under the direction of our board of directors, which currently consists of six members.
-Our board of directors has approved an increase in the number of authorized directors to seven members.
+Our business and affairs are managed by and under the direction of our board of directors, which currently consists of four members, and which we anticipate will consist of six members upon the effectiveness of the registration statement of which this prospectus forms a part.
+Our board of directors has approved an increase in the number of authorized directors to seven members to be effective prior to this offering.
 David S. Rosenblatt, our Chief Executive Officer, serves as Chairperson and Matthew R. Cohler will serve as our lead independent director.
 The primary responsibilities of our board of directors are to provide oversight, strategic guidance, counseling, and direction to our management.
 Our board of directors meets on a regular basis and additionally as required.

 Messrs.
-Dagres and Parekh have each elected to transition off of our board of directors upon the effectiveness of the registration statement of which this prospectus forms a part.
+Dagres and Parekh have each elected to transition off of our board of directors upon the effectiveness of the registration statement of which this prospectus forms a part, provided that the composition of our board of directors will otherwise continue to comply with applicable rules of the SEC and Nasdaq relating to corporate governance requirements, including the requirement that within one year of the completion of this offering, we have a board that is composed of a majority of "independent directors," as defined under such rules, and an audit committee, a compensation committee, and a nominating and corporate governance committee that is each composed entirely of independent directors.
 Our board of directors has determined that, upon effectiveness of the registration statement of which this prospectus forms a part and after giving effect to the transition of Messrs.
-Dagres and Parekh, five of the six directors on our board of directors after this offering qualify as independent directors, as defined under the Nasdaq listing rules, including Matthew R. Cohler, Lori A. Hickok, Andrew G. Robb, Brian J. Schipper, and Paula J. Volent.
+Dagres and Parekh, five of the six directors on our board of directors after this offering will qualify as independent directors, as defined under the Nasdaq listing rules, including Matthew R. Cohler, Lori A. Hickok, Andrew G. Robb, Brian J. Schipper, and Paula J. Volent.
 In making these determinations, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director, and the transactions involving them described in "Certain Relationships and Related Party Transactions."